obamasolutions/obama.solutions/src/ssg/pages/markdown-in-obama.md

 author = "Nicole Aoki"
 ---

 **I'm still working on this!
-Please wait and do NOT compile this page until I write "That's all from me, cheers" at the end of the article.**
+Please wait and do NOT compile this page until I write "That's all from me, cheers" at the end of the article, if you accidentally compile this, just delete the thing from my directory, thank you.**

 ---